Fully-equipped, supportive workspace

 A growing community full of creativity and innovation.

-The Arts Centre is a special taonga dating back to 1877 which boasts the largest collection of Category 1 listed heritage buildings in Aotearoa.
-It is dedicated to fostering, promoting, facilitating, and encouraging interest and involvement in art, culture, education and creativity.
+The Arts Centre is a special taonga dating back to 1877, which boasts the largest collection of Category 1 listed heritage buildings in Aotearoa.
+It is dedicated to fostering, promoting, facilitating, and encouraging interest and involvement in art, culture, education, creativity, the creative industries and education.

 Step outside the Health Technology Centre to a site brimming with hospitality, venues ready for business meetings and events, and a boutique hotel for visiting clients.
 Catering to your many needs… it’s home to galleries, museums, cinemas, boutique retailers, artisan eateries and bars, engaging events, stunning venues and much more.